z3r0s/blog/_posts/2018-09-30-DragonCTF-Teaser.md

 Instruction: movzx eax --> inc ebx,mov eax,ebx
 Opcode: 0FB7C0 --> 4389d8

-jne --> je
+Instruction: jne --> je
 Opcdoe: 7511 -->  74 DD

 {% endhighlight %}

 By doing so, the program will jump back to `inc ebx` until the return value from the checker function is non-zero.

-Once I got all the correct code, the program reaches the following code:
+Once I got all the correct numbers, the program reaches the following code:

 {% highlight c %}